Your morning

 What’s happening today?

-• UK retail sales data (September)
+• UK, Canada retail sales data (November)

-• United States housing data (September)
+• United States personal spending data (November)

 Lookahead to the weekend